coelho5br/DeployManagedCertificate-BindToWebApp-APEXorChildCerts/README.md

 This arm deployment will:

-1. Createa a DNS record with ASUID and CNAME when the DNS zone is on a different resource Group
+1. Createa a DNS record with ASUID, CNAME or A when the DNS zone is on a different resource Group
-2. Add a Custom Domain to the app.
+2. Add a Custom Domain to the Web App.
-3. Create a  Managed Certificate.
+3. Create a  Managed Certificate (Free).
 4. Bind the Managed Certificate to the app.
-It can deploy a APEX/naked domain or with a subdomain.
+It can also deploy a APEX/naked domain.